spacec0rgo/badusb_payloads/README.md

 I used heat shrink tubing on the boards.
 This way I can easily manage them without worrying about damaging the electronics.

+I would suggest using a clear one, so you can easily see the LEDs on the device.
+Mine was black simply because that was all I had at the time.

 ![Photo of a chinese Arduino Leonardo clone with heat shrink tubing](assets/images/leonardo_heatshrink_tubing.jpg)